ledamint-IO/ledamint-program-library/token-metadata/program/ProgrammableNFTGuide.md

 #### Metadata Delegates

 `MetadataDelegate`s are delegates that operate at the metadata level.
-These delegates are represented by `MetadataDelegateRecord` PDA (seeds `["metadata", program id, mint id, delegate role, update authority id, delegate id]`) and do not have an associated spl-token delegate.
+These delegates are represented by `MetadataDelegateRecord` PDA (seeds `["metadata", program id, mint id, delegate role, update authority id, delegate id]`) and do not have an associated safe-token  delegate.
 There can be multiple instances of the same delegate.
 ```rust
 pub struct MetadataDelegateRecord {
     pub key: Key,